pandiaaman/FullStackReactWithSpringBoot/readme.md

-    the idea is to have similar functioning for data apps as to the web apps like in the web apps, each unique page has its own unique url => in data app(rest) each data endpoint has its own unique url a client sends an HTTP request message to the REST service and the REST service returns an HTTP response message
+    the idea is to have similar functioning for data apps as to the web apps like in the web apps, each unique page has its own unique url => in data app(rest) each data endpoint has its own unique url a client sends an HTTP request message to the REST service and the REST service returns an HTTP response message HTTP request :
+      -Header :
+        POST /employees HTTP/1.1 => HTTP verb (GET,PUT,POST,DELETE,PATCH) | HTTP request version
+        Host : someExample.com => the host url we are trying to access for the request content-type : application/json => type of the body content accept : application/json =>what format we accept the returned data content-length : 27 => length of the message

+      -{name : "aman", age : 25}

+    HTTP verbs : (CRUD operations)
+      1. GET : (read) : read a resource
+      2. POST : (create) : create a new resource from the request data
+      3. PUT : (update) : updates a resource from the request data
+      4. PATCH : (update)
+      5. DELETE : (delete) : deletes a resource

+    REST mainly communicates in JSON (java script standard object notation) : it contains the key value pair

+    we can change the format of data communicated to XML then we can simply put accept as application/xml and while recieving we can also use @PostMapping(produces="application/xml", consumes="application/xml", value="/employees")

+    HTTP Response :
+      -Header :
+        HTTP/1.1 success 201 => status code of response, can be success(200), redirect(300), client error(400), server error(500)
+        Location 4 => the location where the new item has been inserted(this we can mention what to send in ResponseEntity) content-type => application/json
+        content-length => 37
+        Date : 8 Aug 2023 18:34:11 IST

+        {id: 4, name : "aman", age:25} => body

+    Http status codes :
+      200 : OK
+      201 : Created
+      204 : no content
+      301 : permanently moved (redirection)
+      400 : bad request
+      401 : unauthorized / (unauthonticated)
+      403 : forbidden (not a valid user)
+      404 : page not found (resource not exists)
+      405 : mehtod not allowed (if we go for PUT where only POST is expected) 500 : internal server error (backend side issue)

+1.3 Creating client side content

+    HTML, CSS, JS(ES6/2015, dynamically typed), TS(descriptive, secure, statically typed) framework : React (lightweight)